 Visit Playa Ancon from Trinidad

 One of the most famous beaches in Trinidad, this white sand beach is easily reached by taxi colectivo or (perhaps little less easily by bike).
-A taxi will cost 10-15 CUC each way.
 Hotels line the beach here and have restaurants where you can grab lunch or drinks.
 The sea is crystal clear and gloriously blue – if you don’t have snorkel gear, then rent some from your Casa Particular – if they don’t have any, they’ll know someone who has!

 Playa ancon is about 12 kilometres from Trinidad, located on the Ancon Peninsula.
 There is a coral reef just offshore and the beach stretches around 4 kilometres.

 If you go to Playa Ancon from Trinidad by taxi it will take about 15 minutes.
 Cycling from Trinidad to Playa Ancon takes about 40-45 minutes.
-Bike rental is from 4 CUC per day – test everything is working before you set off – organise through your casa particular.
+If you go for bike rental test everything is working before you set off – organise through your casa particular.
 In the unlikely event that they can’t provide one, go to Hostal Victor and ask there.
 If you cycle to Playa Ancon you should stop via the slightly longer more scenic route of the small village of La Boca (we stayed here it is gloriously quiet after the tourist throng of Trinidad!).
-You may need to pay a small fee – 1-2 CUC to rent a sunshade and have someone look after your bikes, but it’s not bad for a day out at the beach!
+You may need to pay a small feeto rent a sunshade and have someone look after your bikes, but it’s not bad for a day out at the beach!